 The merger of YIT and Lemminkäinen took effect on February 1, 2018.
 Going forward, YIT will report in accordance with IFRS principles in its Group reporting as well as its segment reporting.

-YIT will publish pro forma financial information on the merged company for the financial year ended on December 31, 2017, taking the new segment structure and reporting practices into consideration, before the publication of the interim report for the first quarter of 2018.
+YIT published pro forma financial information on the merged company for the financial year ended on December 31, 2017, taking the new segment structure and reporting practices into consideration, before the publication of the interim report for the first quarter of 2018.
 YIT changed over to IFRS on January 1, 2005.
 Prior to the adoption of IFRS, YIT’s financial reporting was based on FAS, Finnish Accounting Standards.

 New IFRS standards